wesleyharuo/Fleet-Rebalancing-Station-Availability-Analysis/README.md

 ## Business Context

-Bike Share Toronto operates 1,042 stations and over 10,000 bikes across all 25 Toronto wards.
+....... operates 1,042 stations and over 10,000 bikes across all 25 Toronto wards.
 The system recorded 7.8 million trips in 2025, with e-bikes delivering **twice the trips-per-day** of classic bikes.
 This makes e-bike availability a critical revenue driver — a charging outage doesn't just inconvenience riders; it materially affects the system's financial performance and its contractual SLAs with the Toronto Parking Authority.

-As the operator, Lyft Urban Solutions is contractually required to maintain minimum service levels: bike availability at stations, fleet operational percentage, and maintenance response time.
+As the operator, .......
+Urban Solutions is contractually required to maintain minimum service levels: bike availability at stations, fleet operational percentage, and maintenance response time.
 Detecting anomalies early and diagnosing them correctly is directly tied to contract compliance and revenue.

 ---